 1. Catch the ferry from Bantry to Whiddy Island

 The ferry from Bantry Pier to Whiddy Island takes just 10 – 15 minutes.
-Whiddy Island is located in one of the world’s deepest harbours and known locally as the hidden gem of West Cork.
+Whiddy Island is located in one of the world’s deepest harbors and is known locally as the hidden gem of West Cork.

 The Bank House Bar is a lively venue on weekends in the Summer, where live Irish music bands play in the sunshine.